-For Federal income tax purposes, the following information is furnished with respect to the earnings of the Fund for the taxable year ended June 30, 2021.

-For corporate shareholders, 4.31% of dividends paid qualify for the dividends received deduction.
-For individual shareholders, the Fund designates 96.73% of dividends paid as qualified dividend income.
+For Federal income tax purposes, the following information is furnished with respect to the distributions paid by the Fund during the taxable year ended June 30, 2021.
+For corporate shareholders, 13.87% of dividends paid qualify for the dividends received deduction.
+For individual shareholders, the Fund designates 13.64% of dividends paid as qualified dividend income.
+The Fund designates \$2,808,621 of dividends paid as longterm capital gains dividends.